k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

 ## BI Configuration and Setup (V6.5.3)

-To setup the BI and generate the example reports and dashboards using the demo project, do the following steps.
+To set up the BI and generate the example reports and dashboards using the demo project, carry out the following steps.

-Note that if you are already using the demo project from the previous version, you need to download the project export file again and import it, then also download the DB files and copy them to the predefined location.
+*Note that if you are already using the demo project from a previous version, you need to download the project export file again and import it, then also download the DB files and copy them to the predefined location.*

 1. Install the docker image as explained [here](/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md#docker-installation-on-linux--windows--mac).